andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 3 (William Hartnell)</sub>

-Here’s the thing - you get to see daffy old William Hartnell get mistaken for Doc Holliday in Tombstone.
-But on the other hand, it’s too long and they repeat the earworm theme song every three minutes.
-I don’t know, I rather liked it.
+Here's the thing - you get to see daffy old William Hartnell get mistaken for Doc Holliday in Tombstone.
+But on the other hand, it's too long and they repeat the earworm theme song every three minutes.
+I don't know, I rather liked it.
 It's part of the First Doctor Experience.

 Story 25; 4 episodes - The Gunfighters